-complement n - : something that fills up, completes, or makes better or perfect concept n - : something conceived in the mind : THOUGHT, NOTION demand (for) n - an act of demanding or asking especially with authority demand v - willingness and ability to purchase a commodity or service equate (to sth) v - : to make equal : EQUALIZE equation n - : the act or process of equating elasticity n - the quality or state of being elastic price $\sim -A$ good's price elasticity of demand is a measure of how sensitive the quantity demanded of it is to its price. unit ~ - unit elasticity of demand elastic adj - capable of recovering size and shape after deformation equilibrium n - a state of intellectual or emotional balance extent n - the range over which something extends inferior good - a commodity the consumption of which decreases as its price declines or as the income of consumers rises because of the increased income available to buy preferred though more expensive commodities interact (with) v interaction (among, between; with) n - mutual or reciprocal action or influence infinity n - : the quality of being infinite luxury good luxury good (or upmarket good) a good for is which demand increases more than proportionally as income rises, so that expenditures on the good become a greater proportion of overall spending.

-necessity good - necessity good or a necessary good is a type of normal good.
+complement n -: something that fills up, completes, or makes better or perfect concept n -: something conceived in the mind: THOUGHT, NOTION demand (for) n - an act of demanding or asking especially with authority demand v - willingness and ability to purchase a commodity or service equate (to sth) v -: to make equal: EQUALIZE equation n -: the act or process of equating elasticity n - the quality or state of being elastic price ~ - A good's price elasticity of demand is a measure of how sensitive the price $\sim$ - A good's price elasticity of demand is a measure of how sensitive the quantity demanded of it is to its price.

+unit ~ - unit elasticity of demand

+elastic adj - capable of recovering size and shape after deformation equilibrium n - a state of intellectual or emotional balance extent n - the range over which something extends inferior good - a commodity the consumption of which decreases as its price declines or as the income of consumers rises because of the increased income available to buy preferred though more expensive commodities interact (with) v interaction (among, between; with) n - mutual or reciprocal action or influence infinity n - : the quality of being infinite luxury good - luxury good (or upmarket good) is a good for which demand increases more than proportionally as income rises, so that expenditures on the good become a greater proportion of overall spending. necessity good - necessity good or a necessary good is a type of normal good.